thecarmechanic/cse15l-lab-reportswi24/lab2/lab2-blog.md

    ![Image](screenshots/chat-message1.png)

 2. In the image below, I entered another url with the path `/add-message`, but with the new query `?s=Shut up T-T&user=Roommate`.
 Again, the complete url, of type `URI`, is passed as anargument into the `handleRequest` method of the `Handler` object.
 Again, the second conditional `url.getPath().equals("/add-message")` evaluates to true.
-Hence, the String field `messages` is updated again to include the string parameters from the new query andreturned to the webpage.
-Now, we see that messages is `messages = "Carmen: Good morning! :)\nRoommate: Shut up T-T"`.\
+Hence, the String field `messages` is updated again to include the string parameters from the new query and returned to the webpage.
+Now, we see that messages is `messages = "Carmen: Good morning! :)\nRoommate: Shut up T-T"`.
+This output follow expected behavior.\

    ![Image](screenshots/chat-message2.png)